 - A 500-word essay: Justify why you should be a recipient of one of these awards while including your reason for pursuing a degree in Engineering.

 - High school activities (a downloadable template is in the application for students to fill out and upload.)

 Only those with financial need are considered for these awards so a FAFSA (Free Application for Federal Student Aid) must be on file for the student so that we can verify that need.
 The FAFSA can be completed beginning October 1 for the upcoming school year, and taxes do not have to be completed to apply.
-Families can estimate income in order to get the FAFSA done early and update it once the taxes are complete.
+Families can estimate income to get the FAFSA done early and update it once the taxes are complete.
 The University will receive the FAFSA information approximately two weeks after completion.